ohollmen/crudrest/README.md

 The rest response format is (even) much less "standardized" or "de-facto" than request.
 Crudrest allows one to customize the response for success and error cases with an intercepting callbacks (applicable to all CRUD methods).
-The REST error / exception response is customizable by setting the exception callback via:
+The REST error / exception response and success response are customizable by setting the callbacks via methods seterrhdlr() and setrespcb() respectively:

     // Set error / exception handler
     crudrest.seterrhdlr(function (typename, errmsg) {